 Guidelines for Sustainable Harvest

-• Some species are more susceptible to overharvest than others and require more careful management.
-For example:
+- Some species are more susceptible to overharvest than others and require more careful management.

 Rules for Access

-• Harvesting without this permission can result in fines or charges.
+- Harvesting without this permission can result in fines or criminal charges.

-• Consult with local Aboriginal communities about treaty rights, agreements and/or boundaries before harvesting on traditional territory.
-Initial information on traditional territories can be found at: ontario.ca/page/ontario-first-nations-map.
+- Consult with local Indigenous communities about treaty rights, agreements and/or boundaries before harvesting on traditional territory.
+Information on traditional territories can be found here.

 Recommendations for Harvesting

-• Ensure you are 100 percent certain of identification before harvesting and consuming a species.
+- Ensure you are 100 percent certain of identification before harvesting and consuming a species.
 Many species, both plants and fungi, have look-alikes that may be harmful if ingested.
-For example:

-- Consult at least two sources including online guides, print guides, videos, workshops or foraging experts to confirm species identification.
+- Consult at least two sources, such as online guides, print guides, videos, workshops or foraging experts to confirm species identification.